-The Provisional Portfolio has been subject to an agreed upon procedures review on a sample of loans selected from the Provisional Portfolio conducted by a third-party and completed on or about 30 April 2019 with respect to the Provisional Portfolio in existence as of 30 April 2019.
+The Provisional Portfolio has been subject to an agreed upon procedures review on a sample of loans selected from the Provisional Portfolio conducted by a third-party and completed on or about 4 November 2019 with respect to the Provisional Portfolio in existence as of 30 September 2019 (to review amongst other things, conformity with the Loan Warranties (where applicable)).
 No adverse findings arose from such review.
+This independent third party has also performed agreed upon procedures in order to verify that the stratification tables disclosed in respect of the underlying exposures are accurate.
+The third party undertaking the review only has obligations to the parties to the engagement letters governing the performance of the agreed upon procedures subject to the limitations and exclusions contained therein.
+The independent third party concluded that there were there no adverse findings following its review of the Provisional Portfolio and the stratification tables.